openlayers/openlayers.github.io/README.md

 To build the site for a specific branch, you need to have Grunt installed (`npm install -g grunt-cli`).

-The `grunt deploy` task takes the name of a "tree-ish" as an argument.
+The `grunt deploy` task takes the name of a "treeish" as an option.
 This can be a tag (e.g. `r3.4.5-beta.1`) or a qualified branch name (e.g. `origin/foo`).

-To build the site for a tag (or any commit really), provide a tree-ish argument to the `deploy` task.
+To build the site for a tag (or any commit really), provide a treeish option to the `deploy` task.
 E.g.

-    $ grunt deploy:r3.4.5-beta.1
+    $ grunt deploy --treeish r3.4.5-beta.1

 Note that if you want to deploy a branch on the `origin` remote, you should use `origin/<branch-name>` syntax to refer to it.
 E.g.

-    $ grunt deploy:origin/master
+    $ grunt deploy --treeish origin/master

-This is the default task (deploying `origin/master`), so this is the same as running `grunt` with no args.
+This is the default task (deploying `origin/master`), so this is the same as running `grunt` with no options.

+## Serving the site during development

+If you are making changes to the site templates or pages, you can run the `start` task.

+    $ npm start

+After building the site, this starts a file watcher that rebuilds pages/css on changes.
+If you are targeting something besides `origin/master`, run the `grunt start` tast with the `treeish` option as described above.

+    $ grunt start --treeish r3.2.1

 ## Updating the current release

-The latest release is specified in the `Gruntfile.js` as `currentRelease` (this will not always be the case).
-Before deploying the site for a newly created tag, update the `Gruntfile.js` with the name of the release tag.
-Then run `grunt deploy:foo` as described above (where `foo` is the name of the release tag).
+The latest release is specified in the `gruntfile.js` as `current` (this will not always be the case).
+Before deploying the site for a newly created tag, update the `gruntfile.js` with the name of the release tag.
+Then run `grunt deploy --treeish r3.2.1` as described above (with the name of the release tag).